Why does Dorothy House involve volunteers?

 How many volunteers do you have?

 720 people involved in retail.
-270 Hospice and Outreach, 70 members of fundraising ‘Friends’ groups and 15 Trustees.
+270 in the Hospice and community, 70 members of fundraising ‘Friends’ groups and 15 Trustees.

 Do you pay expenses for volunteers?